-The goal of lead nurturing is to convert leads into highly qualified opportunities and ultimately customers.
+The goal of lead nurturing is to convert leads into highly qualified opportunities and, ultimately, customers.

 Even if Marketing hands the lead to Sales once the prospect is ready to talk to a salesperson, it doesn’t mean that Marketing is done.
-What we are looking to do is help accelerate leads in the sales pipeline, and that is part of where we can work with the sales team to understand ‘what are the key issues?’, And, ‘what are the problems that they are facing?’ to help drive conversion.
+What we are looking to do is help accelerate leads in the sales pipeline, and that is part of where we can work with the sales team to understand ‘what are the key issues?’, And ‘what are the problems that they are facing?’ to help drive conversion.
 This is called full-funnel marketing.

 You may also like:

 This post touched on all three stages of the lead generation funnel.
 At the beginning of the lead gen process, you most likely ask a lead to raise their hand and request more information.
 In the end, the prospect is ready to hand off to Sales.
 The extended middle portion — lead nurturing — is how the lead proceeds down the path to becoming a converted customer.
-I hope you can apply these ideas to your lead nurturing and help advance more people through three stages of your lead generation funnel (TOFU, MOFU, and BOFU) to get more qualified opportunities.
+I hope you can apply these ideas to your lead nurturing and help advance more people through the three stages of your lead generation funnel (TOFU, MOFU, and BOFU) to get more qualified opportunities.

 It’s your turn.
 What are you doing to nurture and get more qualified opportunities?